BerriAI/bettershot/README.md

 ```

 bettershot automatically evaluates your OpenAI responses to determine if the model either invented new information (hallucination) or refused to answer ("Sorry, as an AI language model...") a user's question.

-## How does eval work?

-Reliable + Fast testing is hard, and that's what we want to tackle.

-Each question is evaluated 3 times.

-Each evaluation returns either True or False, along with the model's rationale for why it chose what it did.

-We pick the evaluation (True/False) that occurs most, along with the model rationale to explain reasoning.

-Each question is run in parallel and results are added to your dashboard in real-time.

->We will be sharing the prompts soon!

 ## Contributing